ugbodagadave/Travel-Agent/README.md

 # AI Travel Agent [FLAI]

-This project is an AI-powered travel agent accessible via WhatsApp and Telegram.
+FLAI is an AI-powered travel agent accessible via WhatsApp and Telegram.
 It uses natural language processing to understand user requests, search for real-time flight information, and book flights.
+Payments Can also be done using USDC.
 It is deployed as a single, multi-threaded web service on Render.

 ## Current Features
 - **Multi-Platform Support**: Communicates with users via the Twilio API for WhatsApp and the Telegram Bot API.